 - Any optional overseas ﬁeld trips or visits: £400+ per trip.

 - Any costs associated with securing, attending or completing a placement (whether in the UK or abroad).

 How do you know if you need to pay UK or international tuition fees?

 We carry out an initial fee status assessment based on the information you provide in your application.
 Your fee status determines your tuition fees, and what financial support and scholarships may be available to you.
 The rules about who pays UK (home) or international (overseas) fees for higher education courses in England are set by the government's Department for Education.
 The regulations identify all the different categories of student who can insist on paying the home rate.
 The regulations can be difficult to understand, so the UK Council for International Student Affairs (UKCISA) has provided fee status guidance to help you identify whether you are eligible to pay the home or overseas rate.

 If you meet all the criteria required by any one category, including any residence requirements, your institution must charge you the home rate.
 You only need to find one category that you fit into.

 You will benefit from studying on our well-equipped, modern campus.

-The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities, which is planned to open at the end of 2022.
+The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities, which is planned to fully open in 2023.
 This will include a hyper studio for students across all disciplines to collaborate on projects together4.